-Loch Ness Monster hunt continues as scientists turn to DNA sampling
+Loch Ness monster hunt continues as scientists turn to DNA sampling

 Gemmell said he’d be surprised if there’s any evidence of DNA sequences similar to those of a large extinct marine reptile, but he's eager to see what his team will find.

-While researchers are keeping an eye out for “Nessie,” they said they're focusing on uncovering more information about bacteria in the loch.
+While researchers are keeping an eye out for “Nessie,” they said they're focusing on uncovering more information about bacteria in the lake.